jcorks/tPNG/README.md

 What is it?
 -----------
-_tPNG has one goal: to retrieve raw pixels for immediate use without hassle._
+_tPNG has one goal: to retrieve raw pixels for immediate use from a PNG file without hassle._

-The header contains one definition for one function, which returns a heap copy of 32bit RGBA-encoded pixels, a common format for graphics-oriented software. tPNG is a good choice if you want to get started quickly with using PNG files without dealing with the configuration, compilation, and management of libpng or other image loaders.
+The header contains one definition for one function, which returns a heap copy of 32bit RGBA-encoded pixels, a common format for graphics-oriented software.

+tPNG is a good choice if you want to get started quickly with using PNG files without dealing with the configuration, compilation, and management of libpng or other image loaders.